anaxite/tgdp-asciidoc-templates/how-to/template-how-to.md

 1. {Write the step here.
 Use a verb to start.}

     {Optional: Explanatory text}

     {Optional: Code sample or screenshot that helps your users complete this step.}

     {Optional: The result of completing this step.}

 2. {Write the step here.
 Use a verb to start.}

-    2.1 {Substep 1}
+    a. {Substep 1}

-    2.2 {Substep 2}
+    b. {Substep 2}

 ### {Sub-task}
 ...